Universal Multilayer Network Exploration by Random Walk with Restart: Results

 \subsection{Parameter space exploration}

 \\

 We next evaluated the stability of MultiXrank output scores upon variations of the input parameters.
-We illustrate this exploration of the parameter space with the biological multilayer network composed of two types of nodes: genes and diseases.
-We first compared the top-5 and top-100 gene and disease nodes prioritized by MultiXrank using 124 different sets of parameters (Fig 4.A, see supplementary section 4.B for the definition of the sets of parameters).
-We observed that the gene top-ranking is more sensitive to input parameters than the disease top-ranking (Fig 4.A).
+We illustrate this exploration of the parameter space with the biological multilayer network composed of the gene multiplex network and the disease monoplex network.
+We first compared the top-5 and top-100 gene and disease nodes prioritized by MultiXrank using 125 different sets of parameters (see Supplementary Note 5 for the definition of the sets of parameters).
+We observed that the top-ranked gene nodes vary more depending on the input parameters than the top-ranked disease nodes (Fig. 4a).

-To better understand the stability of the output scores upon variations of the input parameters, we proposed a protocol based on 5 successive steps: i) definition of the sets of parameters, ii) construction of a matrix containing the similarities of the RWR output scores obtained with each set of input parameters, using a new similarity measure (equation [17]).
-We computed these similarities between RWR output scores for each type of node independently (i.e., for genes and diseases).
+To better understand the stability of the output scores upon variations of the input parameters, we proposed a protocol based on 5 successive steps: i) definition of the sets of parameters, ii) construction of a matrix containing the similarities of the RWR output scores obtained with each set of input parameters, using a the similarity measure defined in equation [17].
+The similarities are computed for each type of node independently (i.e., for gene and disease nodes independently).